 4.7 Reduces stretch marks

-Unrefined Shea Butter is an excellent natural moisturizer that contains no chemicals.
-So it is ideal for baby care, as it is not only gentle on the skin.
-But also very suitable for the sensitive skin of babies.
-It can be applied after a bath and also used to cure eczema or nappy rash on the skin of babies and toddlers (15).
+Unrefined Shea butter is an excellent natural moisturizer that contains no chemicals.
+So it is ideal for baby care, because it is not only gentle on the skin.
+But it is also ideal for the sensitive skin of babies.
+It can be applied after a bath and also used to heal eczema or diaper rash on the skin of babies and toddlers (15).

 4.8 Helps soothe baby diaper rash and skin

 Shea butter is easily absorbed and provides extra moisture and nutrients that the lips need during the cold winter months and dry weather conditions.
-Thus, it works as a perfect lip balm and is also effective for treating dry and chapped lips.
-When you apply shea, it forms a barrier on the lips and retains moisture in the skin (16, 17).
+So it works as a perfect lip balm and is also effective for treating dry and chapped lips.
+When you apply shea it forms a barrier on the lips and retains moisture in the skin (16, 17).

 4.9 Shea butter lip care

-A number of chemical treatments such as straighteners, perms and curlers are responsible for stripping the hair's natural moisture.
+A number of chemical treatments such as hair straighteners, perms and curlers are responsible for removing the natural moisture from the hair.
 Shea butter can help restore this lost moisture.
-It also protects hair from harsh weather conditions and the harmful free radicals in the air and water.
-In addition, shea butter has a low SPF which is enough to protect dry hair from sun damage caused by ultraviolet exposure.
-It repairs the damage already caused by the harsh weather and sun.
+It also protects the hair from harsh weather conditions and the harmful free radicals in the air and water.
+Additionally, shea butter has a low SPF which is sufficient to protect dry hair from sun damage caused by ultraviolet exposure.
+It repairs the damage already caused by the harsh weather and the sun.
 This is largely due to the fact that once absorbed, shea butter coats the hair shaft.
-So that it is protected from a heat tool or other harmful material that is passed along the hair.
-This is especially beneficial for processed or colored hair.
+So that it is protected against a heat tool or other harmful material that is guided along the hair.
+This is especially beneficial for processed or color-treated hair.
 It also protects hair from salt and chlorine when applied before swimming (18).
 Here's an easy way to incorporate shea butter into your hair care routine: